RiverSongFox/go-yandex-translate/README.md

 ### Usage

-At the moment this library contains a single method `yandex.Translate()` to perform translation.

 > **NOTE:**
-> You have to get an [API Key](http://api.yandex.com/key/form.xml?service=trnsl) for Yandex Translate service, if you don't have one yet.
+> You have to request an [API Key](http://api.yandex.com/key/form.xml?service=trnsl) for Yandex Translate service, if you don't have one yet.

-#### Basic Example

 ```go
 package main